Red Sox vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 85 hits with 18 doubles, 21 home runs, 32 walks and 69 RBI.
-He's also stolen six bases.
+- Adolis Garcia has collected 85 hits with 18 doubles, 21 home runs and 33 walks.
+He has driven in 69 runs with six stolen bases.

 Garcia Recent Games